-Each race program is inspired by the intense language survey trips conducted by linguists in remote regions worldwide.
-Four-member teams race against time and other teams in a rugged wilderness setting: hiking, climbing, paddling, and biking to various challenge points.
-Each challenge tests team unity, communication, wilderness acumen, and linguistic skills.
+Four-member teams race against time and other teams in a rugged wilderness setting by hiking, climbing, paddling, and biking to various challenge points.
+Each challenge tests team unity, communication, wilderness acumen, and linguistic skills (no experience necessary).

-Each team consists of four racers who want to have a part in multiplying—worldwide—the impact of Bible translation.
-Racers must be at least 16 years old.
+Each team consists of four racers who are at least 16 years old.
 A registration fee, based on location, is required to cover housing, meals, and race activities.
-Individuals are welcome to sign up a part from a team.
-We will supply additional teammates to make the race a possibility for you.
+Individuals are welcome to sign up, as we will supply additional teammates to make the race a possibility for you.

 Racers commit to the following goals:

 - Build a team of four to race against time and other teams in demanding physical and linguistic challenges.
 If you can’t form your own team, don’t worry.
 Sign up and we will find a team for you.

 - Pray for endurance to “run the race set before us.”
 To carry the Bible translation baton to the finish line.
 Invite others to pray for the Bibleless as the team competes.

 - Commit to a fundraising goal of $2,000 per team ($500 per racer).
 We provide materials to help each participant and team meet this goal.
 At a minimum, Race participants will send letters and/or emails that describe the race and its goals to family and friends.
 If a team doesn’t raise the entire amount, they can still compete in the race.